archekb/lsx024b/readme.md

 ### More info ###
 ---

-Device docs and vendor client(for Windows 7/10) you can fount in `/docs`.
+Device docs you can fount in `/docs`.